AyeshaAshfaq22/Transport-System/README.md

 2. Database setup

-.Ensure you have a compatible database system installed (e.g., MySQL, PostgreSQL)
+.Ensure you have a compatible database system installed

 .Create a new database for the Transport Management System.
 Configure the database connection in the config or database file.

 3. Install Dependencies